 If excessive superficial liposuction damages the body’s vascular supply, the skin will die.
 In particularly severe cases it will lead to full thickness skin necrosis.
 Other issues that can lead to skin necrosis include infection, thrombosis and inflammation of the blood vessels.

-Despite the manufacturer’s warning against using it for these purposes, some surgeons apply Reston foam to skin after liposuction.
+Despite the manufacturer’s warning against using it for these purposes, some doctors apply Reston foam to skin after liposuction.
 Not surprisingly, many patients are allergic to the adhesive in the foam with complications ranging from blistering to, at worse, lethal infection.

 9. Incision site marks